 The best clothes dryers you can buy today

-The LG DLEX3700W is the best clothes dryer overall.
+The LG DLEX400W is the best clothes dryer overall.
 With its large capacity and a dozen drying cycles, it can handle everything from lacy camisoles to a comforter the size of New Hampshire.
-Thanks to moisture sensors, it knows exactly when to end the drying process to prevent overheating your clothes.
+It knows exactly when to end the drying process, thanks to built-in moisture sensors, so it won’t be overheating your clothes.
 If you choose Wrinkle Care, it will periodically tumble your clothes without heat until you remove them from the dryer, preventing creases from setting in.

-On the LG you’ll find one steam mode to remove wrinkles and another to sanitize and remove odors.
-The steam feature doesn't require a permanent water connection; you fill a pull-out container on the front of the dryer with water when you need it.
+On the LG you’ll find one steam mode to remove wrinkles and another to both sanitize and remove odors.
+The steam feature doesn't require a permanent water connection either; you fill a pull-out container on the front of the dryer with water as and when you need it.
 You can also monitor and control this dryer remotely using the LG ThinQ app, as well as Alexa and Google Assistant.
 Available in white or graphite, it can be mounted on a pedestal to match a front-loading washer.

 The Maytag MEDC465HW is the best clothes dryer for those on a budget.
 If you shop around, you can pick up this no-frills model for about half the price of some of our other picks.

 Only available in white with dial controls and without a window in the door, this basic dryer offers good performance but won’t dress up your laundry room.
 However, it does have a sensor to monitor moisture and air temperatures and a Wrinkle Control option to keep clothes tumbling after they’ve dried so that crinkles don’t become permanent.
 But at this price there’s no steam, no sanitize, no apps, and no little tunes to let you know when things are done.
 Reviewers did find that it ran a little hot, which could be an issue with delicate fabrics.